 What sort of complaints would the Ombudsman consider?
 It could be rudeness from a customer service worker, an unreasonable delay, misleading advice or inadequate or bias help, for example.

 Once you have provided them with all the information about this complaint, they will launch an investigation.
 This will evaluate the matter and seek out a satisfactory conclusion.
-In some straightforward matters, this will simply involve a decision based on the information you submit (more on this later).
+This will involve a decision based on the information you submit (more on this later) in some straightforward matters.

 What Are the Steps in Raising an Issue With an Ombudsman?